NixOS/nix/doc/manual/source/release-notes/rl-2.25.md

   The Perl bindings no longer expose `getBinDir` either, since the underlying C++ libraries those bindings wrap no longer know the location of installed binaries as described above.

-- wrap filesystem exceptions more correctly [#11378](https://github.com/NixOS/nix/pull/11378)
+- Wrap filesystem exceptions more correctly [#11378](https://github.com/NixOS/nix/pull/11378)

   With the switch to `std::filesystem` in different places, Nix started to throw `std::filesystem::filesystem_error` in many places instead of its own exceptions.

-  This lead to no longer generating error traces, for example when listing a non-existing directory, and can also lead to crashes inside the Nix REPL.
+  As a result, Nix no longer generated error traces when (for example) listing a non-existing directory.
+It could also lead to crashes inside the Nix REPL.

-  This version catches these types of exception correctly and wrap them into Nix's own exeception type.
+  This version catches these types of exception correctly and wraps them into Nix's own exception type.

   Author: [**@Mic92**](https://github.com/Mic92)